 2. Ilford Sprite 35-II Film Cameras Under 200

-- Built-In Flash: It also features a built-in flash with a 15-second recycle time for night time shooting
+- Built-in flash: The built-in flash with a 15-second recycle time is perfect for night-time shooting.

 3. Canon AE-1 35mm Budget Film Cameras Under 200 Dollars

-- Canon FD series interchangeable lenses with full aperture metering and AE coupling.
-Canon FL series with stopped-down metering.
+- Interchangeable Canon FD series lenses with full aperture metering and AE coupling.

 4. Fujifilm Instax Wide 300 Instant Film Camera

-- Wide Format - 10.
-6 x 8.
-4 cm (film size) - The unique super-wide format film allows you to fit more in your frame to capture large group shots, clear macro close-ups and far away landscapes.
+- Wide format – The unique super-wide format film allows you to fit more in your frame and capture larger group shots, clear macro close-ups, and far-away landscapes.

 5. Polaroid Originals Now I-Type Compact Full-Frame 35mm Film Cameras